26 incredible things to do in Cape Town, South Africa

 In our opinion, the season you should visit in is spring.
 Not only are the temperatures very mild, the whole western Cape comes alive with the wildflower season, which is completely unique to this region.
 Picture the beauty of Cape Town, then add a huge array of colourful wild flowers and you’ll understand why you should visit then!
 It’s also whale-viewing season, if you’re not already convinced.

 Cape Town has a pretty comprehensive transport network, including buses, trains, taxis, shared taxis and Uber, so getting around the city easily really isn’t a problem.
-From our personal experience, we highly recommend using Uber as we found the service safe, cheap and abundant.
+From our personal experience, we highly recommend using either the Hop-on Hop-off services, or Uber as we found the service safe, cheap and abundant.

 We’ve listed all transport options below: